-You have probably heard the Biblical saying "In the beginning there was the Word".
+You have probably heard the Biblical saying "In the beginning, there was the Word".
 This is a direct translation of the Ancient Greek saying «ΕΝ ΑΡΧΗ Ο ΛΟΓΟΣ», pronounced 'en arhee o logos'.
 The Greek word 'logos', however, has two meanings.
 The one meaning is 'word or speech' and the second is 'reason'.
-It is my conviction that the original meaning of this saying is 'In the beginning there was the Reason'.
+It is my conviction that the original meaning of this saying may just be 'In the beginning, there was the Reason'.
 And in the case of The Absolute or God, the reason was for creation itself to be manifested.

 You may ask, what was the reason The Absolute created the Universe?
 And my answer is to experience Itself, because something that is Absolute cannot have an experience since there is nothing outside of It to have an experience in relation to.
 This is also the reason you, as the mighty I AM that is a Divine Spark of The Absolute, is projecting your consciousness as a 3D physical experience with the physical you as your protagonist—to experience your Self.